golang-queue/queue/README.md

     }(i)
   }

-  // wait until all tasks done
-  for i := 0; i < taskN; i++ {
+  // wait until all tasks are done for i := 0; i < taskN; i++ {
     fmt.Println("message:", <-rets)
     time.Sleep(50 * time.Millisecond)
   }

-  // shutdown the service and notify all the worker q.Release()
+  // shut down the service and notify all workers q.Release()
 }
 ```